cpraveen/numa/newton.md

 :align: center
 ```

-If we have a function with an inflection point, see figure~(\ref{fig:inflec}),  then the Newton iterates may cycle indefinitely without any convergence.
+If we have a function with an inflection point, see figure,  then the Newton iterates may cycle indefinitely without any convergence.
 The Newton      method in step for is

 $$
 \Delta x_k = - \frac{f(x_k)}{f'(x_k)}, \qquad x_{k+1} = x_k + \Delta x_k